kifah-s/Fundamentals_Of_Programming/Gammal_Tech Academy/Core_Courses/1_C_Programming_Language/Les_58_C_Practice_11_(Blood_Test)/Exercises/README.md

 1. A program that asks the user to enter a number, and analyzes the type of the number (positive or negative).

-2. A program that asks the user to enter a number, and analyzes the type of this number (even or single).
+2. A program that asks the user to enter a number, and analyzes the type of this number (even or odd).

 3. A program that asks the user to enter a number, and analyzes the type of this number (how many digits).